IsaacG7/Producer-consumer-cpp/README.md

 # Producer / Consumer Simulation

-A multithreaded C++ simulation of the classic producer-consumer problem, written for an Operating Systems course.
+A multithreaded C++ simulation of the classic producer-consumer problem, written for my Operating Systems course.
 Producer threads generate random numbers and insert them into a shared circular buffer, while consumer threads remove and analyze them — flagging any prime numbers detected.
 Thread synchronization is handled using POSIX mutexes and semaphores.

 ---